 Nespresso keeps the caffeine details of their VertuoLine capsules vague.
 They offer broad estimates for each size on their website, but lack precise numbers.

 I managed to discover the caffeine levels for a few Vertuo pods.
 Luckily, the ones shared are the ones with the most caffeine, so I can guide you to these power-packed options.
 Below, you’ll find a list showing which pod varieties have precise caffeine amounts and which ones are estimates based on info from Nespresso.

 Discover the five key sizes of VertuoLine capsules for your coffee adventure.
 There’s also a special sixth size just for the Vertuo Next, but it’s a bit rare and not for a single cup.

 For a serious caffeine kick, reach for the Fortado or Diavolitto.
 They’re not the strongest out there, but among Vertuo pods, Diavolitto tops the chart with more caffeine than any Espresso-sized option from the OriginalLine.
 Perfect for when you need that extra boost!

 Delicious, Delicious Caffeine

-Looking for more info about Nespresso?
-I recently did a deep dive on DeLonghi vs Breville Nespresso machines.
-If you are particularly interested in the VertuoLine, the differences between Vertuo and VertuoPlus or Vertuo Next vs VertuoPlus coffee makers could also help you decide on your next capsule machine purchase.
+Curious about Nespresso?
+I recently explored everything about DeLonghi and Breville Nespresso machines.
+For fans of the VertuoLine, comparing Vertuo and VertuoPlus or Vertuo Next with VertuoPlus coffee makers might just help you pick your perfect capsule machine.